jdbctemplatemapper/jdbctemplatemapper/readme.md

  Projects have to meet the following 2 criteria to use it:

   1. Camel case object property names are mapped to snake case table column names.
-Properties of a model like 'firstName', 'lastName' will be mapped to corresponding columns 'first\_name' and 'last\_name' in the database table (If for a model property a column match is not found, those properties are ignored during CRUD operations).
+Properties of a model like 'firstName', 'lastName' will be mapped to corresponding columns 'first\_name' and 'last\_name' in the database table (If for a model property a column match is not found, those properties will be ignored during CRUD operations).

   2. The table columns map to object properties and have no concept of relationships.
 So foreign keys in tables will need a corresponding **extra** property in the model.
 For example if an 'Order' is tied to a 'Customer', to match the 'customer\_id' column in the 'order' table you will need to have the 'customerId' property in the 'Order' model.